ITP-175-FA18/syllabus/programming-concepts-1.md

 [About programming][2] covers the purpose of programming, programming languages, and some differences between programming languages.

-Programs are [organizated][17] logicly which helps both the computer and the programmers understand how the program works.
+Programs are [organized][17] logicly which helps both the computer and the programmers understand how the program works.

 When writing complex programs or trying to solve an unfamilar problem, it is best to plan your solution before writing code.
 This is where [algorithms][4] and [pseudocode][5] come in.

-Although pseudocode isn't written in a programming language, it uses many of the constructs we'll cover below and in the next few weeks.
+Although pseudocode isn't written in a programming language, it uses some of the constructs we'll cover below and in the next few weeks.
 It is incredibly powerful to understand these concepts and pseudocode, because that will allow you to apply them to any programming language.
 That is why we're covering these concepts first and specific languages later.
 We'll use these concepts as a frame of reference when we jump from language to language.

 ## Programming concepts and constructs